NeoGeographyToolkit/StereoPipeline/docs/tools/pc_align.rst

      pc_align --max-displacement <float> [other options]    \
        <reference cloud> <source cloud> -o <output prefix>}

 An example of using this tool is in :numref:`pc-align-example`.
+Validation of alignment is discussed in :numref:`pc_align_validation`.

 Several important things need to be kept in mind if ``pc_align`` is to be used successfully and give accurate results, as described below.